AltarisV/TRAIL-PDF/README.md

 - You have installed the latest version of [Docker](https://www.docker.com/products/docker-desktop).
 - You have a Windows/Linux/Mac machine capable of running Docker.

-### Installing VisionScribe
+### Installing TRAIL

-To install VisionScribe, follow these steps:
+To install TRAIL, follow these steps:

 #### Clone the repository: